andreasBihlmaier/andreasBihlmaier.github.io/_posts/2014-02-11-open-source_workflow_for_gazebo_models.markdown

 It is open-source, based on a parametric CAD kernel ([OpenCASCADE](http://www.opencascade.org/)), supports many import/export formats and has a good [Python API](http://freecadweb.org/api/).
 I\'m not going into the process of modelling with FreeCAD here.
 There are many tutorials out there.
-Yet, in case you do not like the existing ones and you suppose to benefit from another one here, just [drop me a note](mailto:andreas.bihlmaier@gmx.de).
+Yet, in case you do not like the existing ones and you suppose to benefit from another one here, just [drop me a note](mailto:andreas.bihlmaier@gmx.de) or add a comment below.

 To continue, let\'s assume the object is modelled.
 We\'ll use the union of a box and a cylinder (just click \"Create box\" and \"Create cylinder\" in the \"Part\" workbench, select both and click \"Make a union\" to get the example shape).